doba16/simple-readme-style/README.md

 @doba16:registry=https://npm.pkg.github.com
 ```

-Other methods to use a package from GitHub's NPM Registry can be found at [GitHUb's Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).
+Other methods to use a package from GitHub's NPM Registry can be found at [GitHub's Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 After that, install the npm package using yarn or npm.